Aligning Design with Recognized Standards: Turning Three Shots into Two

 Why Standards Matter

-This is why it’s so necessary for instructional designers to ground their process in standards.
-We are not simply pushing content—we are translating goals into growth.
-Whether we’re developing for onboarding, compliance, leadership development, or technical training, our job is to bridge the gap between what’s known and what’s needed.
+High-quality training starts with a clear framework.
+That’s why it’s so important for instructional designers to anchor their work in proven standards.
+We’re not just delivering content—we’re turning goals into real growth.
+Whether it’s onboarding, compliance, leadership development, or technical skills, our role is to close the gap between what people know now and what they need to know next.

-• Needs Analysis: Do our learning objectives match the business needs?
+• Needs Analysis: Do our learning objectives directly support the business goals?

 • Outcome Mapping: Are we tracking the right metrics and using the right level of assessment?